Guerrilla theatre: Guerrilla theatre in practice

 "A US Infantry platoon just passed through here!" the pink colored piece of paper read in big bold letters.
 "If you had been Vietnamese...
 We might have burned your house.
 We might have shot your dog.
 We might have shot you...
 HELP US END THE WAR BEFORE THEY TURN YOUR SON INTO A BUTCHER OR A CORPSE."

-Post-1970s performance theater
+Post-1970s performance theatre

 Another guerrilla performance group that continued the use of the term was the Guerrilla Girls.
 This group of feminist artist-activists was established in New York City in 1985 with the purpose of bringing attention to the lack of female artists in major art galleries and museums.
-The Guerrilla Girls began their work through guerrilla art tactics which broadened to include guerrilla theater.
-Some common practices in their guerrilla theater techniques that have been replicated by other groups include appearing in costume, using assumed names, and disguising their identity.
+The Guerrilla Girls began their work through guerrilla art tactics which broadened to include guerrilla theatre.
+Some common practices in their guerrilla theatre techniques that have been replicated by other groups include appearing in costume, using assumed names, and disguising their identity.

-Guerrilla theater groups
+Guerrilla theatre groups

-The origins and legacy of guerrilla theater can be seen in the work of these political/performance groups:
+The origins and legacy of guerrilla theatre can be seen in the work of these political/performance groups: